2016 Fort McMurray wildfire: Costs

-Initial insurance payouts were estimated to total as much as C$9 billion if the entire community had to be rebuilt.
-By July 7, 2016, the Insurance Bureau of Canada (IBC) and Catastrophe Indices and Quantification Inc. (CatIQ) reported that insured damage was estimated to have reached $3.58 billion, making the wildfire the most expensive disaster in Canadian history, surpassing the 1998 ice storms in Quebec ($1.9 billion) and the 2013 Alberta floods ($1.8 billion).
+Initial insurance payouts were estimated to total as much as C$9 billion (US$6.92 billion) if the entire community had to be rebuilt.
+By July 7, 2016, the Insurance Bureau of Canada (IBC) and Catastrophe Indices and Quantification Inc. (CatIQ) reported that insured damage was estimated to have reached C$3.58 billion (US$2.75 billion), making the wildfire the most expensive disaster in Canadian history, surpassing the 1998 ice storms in Quebec ($1.9 billion) and the 2013 Alberta floods ($1.8 billion).
 The 2011 Slave Lake Wildfire, which destroyed one-third of the town of Slave Lake, cost approximately $750 million and was the most expensive fire-related disaster in Canadian history.
 The larger damage estimates were a result of Fort McMurray being 10 times the size of Slave Lake.
-A further estimate based on current damage estimated insurance payouts reaching as high as $4.7 billion.
+A further estimate based on current damage estimated insurance payouts reaching as high as C$4.7 billion (US$3.61 billion).

+Environmental Impact

+The 2016 Fort McMurray wildfire had significant environmental consequences that extended beyond the immediate burn area.
+The fire burned through approximately 590,000 hectares (1.5 million acres) of land, an area comparable in size to Prince Edward Island.

+Air quality was severely impacted during and after the wildfire.
+A study by the Wood Buffalo Environmental Association documented 188 exceedances of Alberta Ambient Air Quality Objectives for various pollutants during the fire event in May 2016.
+Two air monitoring sites within Fort McMurray recorded mean one-hour PM2.5 concentrations of 291 μg/m3 and 293 μg/m3, with maximum readings reaching 5,229 μg/m3 and 3,259 μg/m3 respectively.
+These particulate matter concentrations were dangerously high, with potential serious health implications for residents and firefighters.

+Research on the impact of the wildfire on atmospheric deposition of pollutants found elevated concentrations of certain polycyclic aromatic hydrocarbons (PAHs) and trace elements in the region after the fire.
+However, a study examining ombrotrophic bogs in the Athabasca Oil Sands Region concluded that while the wildfire contributed to some pollution, industrial activities remained the dominant source of most contaminants detected in the area.